 Our synagogue membership is diverse, including people of all ages and a wide range of Jewish backgrounds (Conservative, Orthodox, Reform, and Jews by marriage or by choice).
 What we all have in common is our commitment to maintaining our Jewish culture and heritage for ourselves and for our children and grandchildren.

 As Conservative Jews, we respect Judaic traditions and study Torah while seeking to make them relevant to busy lives in the modern world.
-For example, Emanuel Synagogue is proud to sustain the only morning minyan in Oklahoma City, held each morning, Sunday through Friday, in the upstairs chapel.

 Please click here for information about membership.